Top 5 Health Concerns for Seniors

 • Smoking: Smoking damages the lining of the blood vessels, increases blood pressure, and reduces oxygen delivery to the heart.

-• High blood pressure: High blood pressure puts extra strain on the heart and blood vessels, increasing the risk of heart attack, stroke, or heart failure.
+• High blood pressure puts extra strain on the heart and blood vessels, increasing the risk of heart attack, stroke, or heart failure.

-• High cholesterol: High cholesterol can cause fatty deposits in the blood vessels, narrowing them and reducing blood flow to the heart.
+• High cholesterol can cause fatty deposits in the blood vessels, narrowing them and reducing blood flow to the heart.

 • Diabetes: Diabetes can damage the nerves and blood vessels that control the heart, increasing the risk of heart disease and its complications.